Marketing is a fascinating, rewarding, multidisciplinary field that has the potential to generate revenue and grow any business.

 This makes it a great industry to be a part of.
 However, it also means that in order to be the best marketer you can be, you have to possess at least a basic understanding of a lot of different concepts.

-Here are the 100 most important books that every marketer should read.
+I’ve updated the list and now have 125 of the most important books that every marketer should read.
 The books are organized by category:

 - Classic Marketing Books